In the SHADO of the Moon

 The Alphans are not well-trained military officers prepared to face the unknown.
 They are just people, totally out of their league and struggling to deal with a situation none of them could have ever conceived.
 For them, space is a place of wonder, but it also a place of incredible danger and uncertainty — very much a reflection of feelings about the real world at the time.
 Star Trek faced its fair share of incredible alien threats, but they always did it with the bright, gung-ho energy of a positive thinking force with no doubts about itself.
 The Alphans, by contrast, are constantly wracked with self-doubt.
 The excitement of exploration is tempered by the fact that none of them are explorers, and none of them are trained for the things they will now face on a weekly basis.
 The optimism of Star Trek has given way to the uncertainty that come from an era of Vietnam War fallout, terrorism, gas rationing, and upheaval.
 If we as kids wanted to be Captain Kirk, it was more likely in the end that we would actually be Commander Koenig.

 One of the other things I love about revisiting the show is seeing so many faces that are now familiar but were, in 1979 or 1980 or so, unknown to me.
 Space: 1999 benefitted it seemed from the collapse of the British film industry in the 1970s.
 This collapse left a lot of A-list actors scrambling for work, and that means that a show like Space: 1999 was suddenly able to afford to hire some of the most recognizable faces in British cinema.
+Everyone from famed Hammer stars to new British cinema up-and-comers such as Ian McShane pop by.
+And Patrick Mower, of course, as a space cowboy!
 I thought, by way of exploring the show a little more, I might concentrate on some of the first season episodes featuring the most notable guest stars.
 And the first episode, of course, because it’s the first episode.

 Despite its lack of an alien menace, everything you need to know about the tone of the series can be gleaned from the pilot episode.
 It’s a slow-moving mystery episode characterized by an almost drab appearance — the sort of outer space that looks like people live in it, rather than the shiny candy-colored future of Star Trek (which itself would show the influence of Space: 1999 a couple of years later, when the first Trek movie debuted and featured a Starship Enterprise and Federation uniforms that were much more monochromatic and drab than the ones we’d last seen on television).
 Although the concept of “lived in” outer space as an artistic trend in science fiction is often attributed to Alien, Space: 1999 played a role in developing that aesthetic (and was itself doubtless influenced by Solaris, with its littered space station and astronauts sitting around in their underwear).